 Case Study 1 - MOJ - Regulation of Investigatory Powers Act (RIPA) Approvals Process

-The MOJ occasionally needs to carry out surveillance activities in prisons, in the interests of the public safety or detecting crime.
+The MOJ occasionally needs to carry out surveillance activities, in the interests of the public safety or detecting crime.
 However, there is legislation known as RIPA, which is the Regulatory Investigatory Powers Act.
 “It’s a law which prevents surveillance unless under very specific situations” explains John.
 “So the police can’t just bug your phone for example”.

 The RIPA legislation is very important for human rights, but the MOJ also need to do surveillance at times to keep everyone safe, and need to stay within the legal framework.
 As such, applications and risk management is carried out on LinkSpace- using a workflow, applicants can make sure that they get all of the relevant permissions, and stay rigorously within the law, with a full audit trail demonstrating such.
 “Staff need to prove that any applications for surveillance are in the National Interest, or necessary for the safety of individuals” explains John.